How Doctors And Nurses Cope With The Human Toll Of Gun Violence

 Researchers call the psychological consequences of caring for trauma victims "secondary traumatic stress" or "vicarious trauma."
 Choi says it can appear to be like post-traumatic stress disorder: nightmares, intrusive memories, and what she calls "trauma distortion," or when normal events trigger thoughts of violence or abuse.

 Because the research on secondary trauma is limited, Choi adds, it's hard to know what might be most helpful.
-One thing's for sure, Choi says,"it starts with a culture change in our work environment, making space for clinicians to express these things and be heard."
+One thing's for sure, Choi says: "It starts with a culture change in our work environment, making space for clinicians to express these things and be heard."

 Team debriefing after difficult cases is one example, Choi says, of a workplace activity that might help doctors and nurses at risk of secondary traumatic stress.
 Expanding access to low-cost mental health care services, she adds, is also important.
 "There's only so much we can do in terms of self-care at an individual level," Choi says.